kinotto/geonames.js/README.md

 # geonames.js
-if you Need an API to fetch countries, state, region, cities here's the library you're looking for
+if you Need an API to fetch countries, states, regions, cities dynamically here's the library you're looking for

 geonames.js is a flexible library for browser and Nodejs built on top <a href="http://www.geonames.org/" target="_blank">geonames.org<a> REST api